Toxblh/vscode-package/README.md

 ![vscode-package](https://user-images.githubusercontent.com/2198153/29383357-cc9f6d0a-82d8-11e7-9396-fe1d45740e18.png)

-## How to install packages and settings vscode:
+## How to install packages and settings vscode for MacOS:
 ### First step.
 Add command `code` in your system
 * Launch VS Code.
 * Open the **Command Palette** (⇧⌘P) and type 'shell command' to find the **Shell Command: Install 'code' command in PATH** command.